Smart Device Development for Gait Monitoring: Multimodal Feedback in an Interactive Foot Orthosis, Walking Aid, and Mobile Application: Method

 After the walking trials, the walking aid prototype was introduced and tested both while standing and walking, in combination with the \ac{SFO}.
-Haptic feedback was evaluated for both systems under predefined overload conditions to demonstrate feedback alerts.
+Haptic feedback was evaluated for both systems under predefined overload conditions to demonstrate feedback alerts and to ensure identical vibration triggering conditions across all participants.
 Two feedback type modalities (continuous and pulsed patterns) were activated in randomized order for each participant.
-Following this, participants completed a questionnaire consisting of quantitative Likert-items to assess noticeability, intrusiveness, regular usage, and perceived usefulness.
-The questionnaire items were as follows: \begin{itemize} \item Noticeability: "\textit{The haptic feedback was clearly noticeable during use.}" \item Non-Intrusiveness "\textit{I found the feedback comfortable and non-intrusive.}" \item Regular Usage "\textit{I could imagine using such feedback during everyday mobility tasks.}" \item Usefulness "\textit{The feedback would be useful in real-life situations (e.g., alerting me of incorrect foot placement or walking posture).}" \end{itemize} Additionally, participants were asked to indicate their preferred vibration alert type in a single-choice question.
+Following this, participants completed a questionnaire consisting of quantitative Likert items to assess noticeability, intrusiveness, regular usage, and perceived usefulness.
+Additionally, participants were asked to indicate their preferred vibration alert type in a single-choice question.

 Finally, participants completed a smartphone usability task and assessed the app using the \ac{SUS} questionnaire.
 An optional certificate of participation was offered after the study.